0330 002 0850

 The beauty of these pattern tiles is that they can be used in both contemporary and traditional settings.
 To make the most of their vibrant colours and patterns they should be paired with tiles that take nothing away from the feature.
 For example, a matt white tile pairs perfectly with a grey scale pattern tile, whereas a cream or ivory coloured tile would pair better with blues, greens and browns.
 Choose wisely when buying your plain tiles and the features you create will completely transform your room.

-We have an extensive range of pattern tiles online at Brooke Ceramics.
+We have an extensive range of pattern tiles online.